Team

 Cristina Della Coletta

-Cristina Della Coletta is Dean of the Division of Arts and Humanities and Chancellor's Associates Chair in Italian Studies at UC San Diego.
+Cristina Della Coletta is Dean of the School of Arts and Humanities and Chancellor's Associates Chair in Italian Studies at UC San Diego.
 She is the author of the books When Stories Travel: Cross-Cultural Encounters Between Fiction and Film (Johns Hopkins UP 2012); World’s Fairs Italian-Style: The Great Expositions in Turin and Their Narratives (Toronto UP, 2006); and Plotting the Past: Metamorphoses of Historical Narrative in Modern Italian Fiction (Purdue UP, 1996).
 Professor Della Coletta is the P.I. for this project.

 Filiberto Chiabrando